Court Anxiety And Legal Stress

 “I’ll say something wrong and ruin everything.”

-You can’t control the outcome, but you can control how you show up.
+You can’t control the outcome, but you can control how you respond.
 CBT gives you tools to stay calm, present, and focused, even when the situation feels intimidating.

 Panic Attacks | Conflict Response | Conflict Anxiety | CBT | Hypnotherapy | Mindfulness